fehmi/simply.js/docs/template.md

 ?> It is possible to reach all of data, state, parent, dom and methods defined in the script tag.

+!> You can't include script files in the template tag but you can link css files if you want.

 You can learn more about the engine from the [template engine](template-engine.md) section.